-Valley View Charter Prep collects work samples at the beginning of each semester for all students.
-That means one sample per semester (a 8×11 page) for every course listed on your master agreement.
-Our schools are funded by the state, and the work samples are one way we show that the students are learning and growing throughout the year.
+Valley View Charter Prep collects work samples at the beginning of the school year for all students.
+That means two samples (a 8×11 page) for every course listed on your master agreement.
+Our schools are funded by the state, and the work samples are one way we show that the students are learning.
 Thank you for all of your support in collecting good, representative work samples.

 Please note the fine details of work samples: